 Unless the addict has some extremely pro-active friends and family members, he or she will likely experience a downward spiral.
 During this stage, an avalanche of troubles ranging from relationship problems to legal issues causes the addict’s world (outside of their addiction) to crumble down around them, often fairly quickly.

 The reason why this crumbling stage is necessary is because the first time or two that an addict has to deal with the undesirable repercussions of his or her use, that person usually chalks it up to “bad luck.”
 While it can be painful to watch, this downward spiral stage is often what pushes the meth addict toward his or her breaking point.

-Do I have to hit rock bottom to have success in my recovery from meth addiction?
+Do Meth Users have to hit rock bottom to have success in recovery from meth addiction?